Kvikku/IntuneAssignments/README.md

 - Client ID
 - Client Secret

-Click the Wrench icon in the menu on the left side, enter your authentication info and click OK to save.
+Click the Gear icon in the menu on the left side, enter your authentication info and click OK to save.

 The app will now verify if what you entered is correct.
 Status can be seen the lower left side.